BRG is entrepreneurial, collaborative, and transparent—supported by a strong infrastructure.

 Dr. Teece has a PhD in economics from the University of Pennsylvania and has held teaching and research positions at Stanford University and Oxford University.
 He is the author of more than two hundred books and articles and is the co-editor of Industrial & Corporate Change (Oxford University Press).
 According to Science Watch (November/December 2005), he is the lead author on the most-cited article in economics and business worldwide from 1995 to 2005.
 Thomson Scientific recognized him as one of the ten most-cited scholars from 1997 to 2007, and Accenture has named him one of the world’s top fifty business intellectuals.
 In addition, he is among the “A-List of Management Academics 2011,” an honorary group of thirty accomplished and distinguished US business professors.

-Mr. MacDonald is a senior member of BRG’s Health Analytics practice and a leader in the firm’s International Healthcare and Pharmaceutical practices.
-For over twenty years, he has provided accounting, financial, statistical, data analytical, and operational consulting services to clients in the healthcare, life sciences, insurance, banking, and government contracting arenas.
+Mr. MacDonald is a senior member of BRG’s Health Analytics practice and a leader in the firm’s Healthcare and Life Sciences practices.
+For over thirty years, he has provided accounting, financial, statistical, data analytical, and operational consulting services to clients in the healthcare, life sciences, insurance, banking, and government contracting arenas.

 Mr. Rowley brings over twenty-five years of experience in the expert services and litigation consulting industry.
 He has held various management positions in both public and private entities.
 His responsibilities included national, regional, and practice area oversight as well as business development and marketing disciplines.